No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Study Results

 \subsection{RQ3: Readability}

-Figure~\ref{fig:user1} reports the answers to the first survey question (\ie{} readability) in a stacked bar chart, where the x-axis represents each participant (\ie{} from A to E) and the y-axis represents the ratio of different scores.
+Figure~\ref{fig:user1} shows the score distribution of readability in a stacked bar chart, where the x-axis represents each participant (\ie{} from A to E) and the y-axis represents the ratio of different scores.
 Overall, most \chatgpt -generated tests are assessed with decent readability, and they are also considered with comparable and sometimes even better readability compared to manually-written tests.